I can’t believe I’m going to do this. I’m going to start this “Fear of Fireworks” post with a disclaimer.

 These are indicators that your child values his personal space, and will feel overwhelmed and anxious when he’s not given a little of literal wiggle room.
 The best thing you can do for that personality space is to prepare in advance to provide a buffer-zone for him to feel safe and comfortable.

 Pick up an inexpensive toddler play tent to provide a little “house” for your little one to escape to, when he’s feeling a bit overwhelmed with all the faces pushing and talking around him.

-Sometimes providing her with her own little special lawn chair can have a similar calming effect.
-Melissa and Doug make several adorable versions that won’t break the bank.
-Check out this butterfly, octopus, or caterpillar.
+Sometimes Providing him with his own little special lawn chair can have a similar calming effect.

 I’ve got two final tips for you, friend, in the battle to re-frame your toddler’s fear of fireworks and replace it with excitement and wonder instead.
 Yes, they’re a bit on the “common sense” side of things, but with as crazy as your life is these days, can you help it if common sense left for summer vacation back in February?

 Smart Idea #1: Teach Him What to Expect

 If you have an inkling that your toddler isn’t going to be a Fireworks Cheerleader, do your future self a favor and don’t just cross your fingers and hope for the best.
 (If you do, have fun heading home early…) Now’s the time to be proactive!